rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 >                           routing_key='test',
 >                           body=message)
 >
-> The _empty string_ exchange is special: message is
+> The _empty string_ exchange is special: messages are
 > routed to the queue with name specified by `routing_key`.